LuanEdCosta/create-project-files-cli/README.md

 ## :hourglass: Coming Soon

 - Find files and folders in multiple template folders.
-- Create multiple files and folders with only one command
+- Create multiple files and folders with only one command.
-- Ignore case when replacing the content of a file
+- Ignore case when replacing the content of a file.
-- Set an alias to a file or folder inside the templates folder
+- Set an alias to a file or folder inside the templates folder.
-- Create a config file to simplify the use of this library
+- Create a config file to simplify the use of this library.
-- Support for multiple languages
+- Do not show success or error messages on console.
+- Add uuid or timestamp to file names.

 ## :handshake: Contributing